 Cuckoos are fairly large birds, measuring 32-34 centimetres from bill to tail, and a wingspan of 55-60 centimetres.
 They are usually grey in colour, with black bars on their underside.
 Female cuckoos occasionally have a brown colour morph which makes them have brown feathers all over except for the barred back on their undersides.
 The colour of cuckoos is thought to be a mimicry of the sparrowhawk, a predatory bird.
 Mimicking sparrowhawks lets cuckoos get closer to other birds’ nests – a little bird that would try and fight off a cuckoo trembles in terror at the thought of approaching a sparrowhawk.

 The ability to approach other birds’ nests is key to the cuckoo’s breeding strategy.
 You see, cuckoos are brood parasites, meaning they lay their eggs in another bird’s nest, and then leave the unborn chick there to fend for itself.
 A female cuckoo flies to a nest, removes one of the host’s eggs, and then lays one of her own.
 She can do this in about ten seconds, and can lay up to fifty eggs in a breeding season.
 Her eggs resemble those of the host species – which can be any of a hundred species known to be targeted by cuckoos.
-The most common species targeted are the meadow pipit, the dunnock and the European reed warbler.
+The most common species targeted are the meadow pipit, the dunnock and the European reed warbler, though they’ve been reported in the nests of nearly 300 species.

 The cuckoo’s eggs need to be near perfect mimics – if they aren’t, there’s a chance the host will recognize the egg and expel it from the nest.
 If the host doesn’t do this, it is a disaster for the poor bird’s family.
 You see, cuckoos try and ensure that their chicks hatch before the host chicks, so the baby cuckoo can push the other eggs out of the nest.
 The mother cuckoo can keep her egg inside her for an extra 24 hours before laying, internally incubating the egg so it hatches sooner and the chick is more developed when it hatches.
 Young cuckoos expel any ‘nestmates’ because cuckoos are much, much bigger than their hosts, and need all the host parents’ attention to get enough food.
 At fourteen days of age, the cuckoo chick is three times the size of an adult European reed warbler.